theupdateframework/pep-on-pypi-with-tuf/README.rst

   delegator.

-* Every file MUST contain a unique copy of its hash in its filename following the filename.digest.ext convention recommended earlier.
+* Every file MUST contain a unique copy of its hash in its filename following the digest.filename.ext convention recommended earlier.

 If PyPI chooses to check the project TUF metadata, then PyPI MAY choose to reject publishing any set of metadata or targets that do not meet these